-Winter Olympics 2018: Russians appeal against Pyeongchang exclusion adjourned
+Winter Olympics: Russian appeals against Pyeongchang exclusion decided on Friday

 |Coverage: Watch live on BBC TV, Red Button, Connected TVs, BBC Sport website and mobile app

-A decision on whether 47 Russian athletes and coaches can take part in the Winter Olympics may not be made until Friday - the day the Games start.
+A decision on whether 47 Russian athletes and coaches can take part in the Winter Olympics will be made on Friday - the day the Games start.

-The Russians believe they have been wrongfully excluded from Pyeongchang by the International Olympic Committee.
+They say they have been wrongfully excluded from Pyeongchang by the International Olympic Committee (IOC).

-They include the 28 athletes who had their life bans lifted by the Court of Arbitration for Sport (Cas) last week.
+The group includes 28 athletes who had their life bans lifted by the Court of Arbitration for Sport (Cas) last week.

-A Cas panel started hearing the appeals on Wednesday but they have been adjourned until Thursday.

-"The panel's decisions are expected to be announced either late in the evening of 8 February 2018 or in the morning of 9 February 2018," Cas said.

-The Winter Olympics run from 9 to 25 February in South Korea - although some events start on 8 February, the day before the opening ceremony.
+A Cas panel will announce its decision at 11:00 in South Korea (02:00 GMT), nine hours before the opening ceremony.

-What are they appealing against?
+What are the Russians appealing against?

-The International Olympic Committee (IOC) invited 169 Russians to compete as independent athletes in Pyeongchang after their country was banned from the Games.
+The IOC invited 169 Russians to compete as independent athletes in Pyeongchang after their country was banned from the Games.

 That ban followed an investigation into state-sponsored Russian doping at their home Games in Sochi in 2014.